To write something and leave it behind us,

 Divine Wind is a cybernetic courtroom thriller flavored with

 mystery and romance.
-Attorney Jed LeBaron's representation of
+Attorney Jed LeBaron's representation of a

-to the basic civil rights of a human being.
+basic civil rights of a human being.

-LeBaron studied in Berkeley in the mid-Sixties and came away
+LeBaron studied in Berkeley in the mid-Sixties and came away with

-the Mexican sun, he finds employment representing criminal defendants
+Mexican sun, he finds employment representing criminal defendants

 in the down and dirty neighborhoods of Oakland.
-His employer,
+His employer, Cedrick

-criminal defense lawyer in the Bay Area.
-Law school never prepared
+in the Bay Area.
+Law school never prepared LeBaron for coping with

-LeBaron for coping with Collins' streetwise clients.
-This novel
+Collins' streetwise clients.
+This novel contains a realistic look

-contains a realistic look at the underside of the legal justice
+at the underside of the legal justice system based on the author's

-Click Here To Read First
+Click Here To Read First Three

-Three Chapters FREE
+Chapters FREE

 Click